What Are the Most Common Causes of Car Accidents in Asheville, NC?

 Head-on Collisions – Head-on collisions are among the most catastrophic types of car accidents.
 They often result in serious injuries or death.

 Rear-End Collisions – Rear-end collisions are the most common type of car accident.
-They often occur when a driver is not paying attention and fails to brake in time.
+They often occur when a driver is not paying attention and fails to apply their brakes in time.

 Side Impact Accidents – Side-impact accidents, also known as T-bone collisions, can cause serious injuries, including brain damage.